Montreal's best places to eat range from bagel shops to fine dining restaurants.

-Montreal's bagels are smaller, sweeter (as they're made with honey water), and a little crisper on the outside.
+Montreal's bagels are smaller, sweeter (made with honey water), and a little crisper on the outside.

 I ordered a simple sesame seed bagel for 95 Canadian cents ($0.73) with a side of Philadelphia cream cheese.

-They won't slice the bagel for you, nor add the topping.
-However, there's a little space in the front of the shop where you can do both with a plastic knife.
+They won't slice the bagel for you nor add the topping.
+However, there's space in the front of the shop where you can do both.